Online Data Curation for Object Detection via Marginal Contributions to Dataset-level Average Precision

 \paragraph{(2) FP insertion: closed form for \eqref{eq:app-delta-ap-fp-final}.} Similarly,

 Thus

 Plug into \eqref{eq:app-delta-ap-fp-final}:

-Both \eqref{eq:tp-closed-uniform}–\eqref{eq:fp-closed-uniform} are $O(1)$ to evaluate and remain \textit{monotonic} in the detection score $s$---increasing for true positives (TPs) and decreasing for false positives (FPs).
-The \textit{Uniform prior} serves as a maximum-entropy baseline over $(0,1)$, eliminating the need for per-iteration density fitting while preserving the correct qualitative dependencies: higher-scoring TPs contribute more positively; higher-scoring FPs contribute more negatively; and rarer classes (with smaller $T_c^{\mathrm{GT}}$) induce proportionally larger per-class shifts.
-Since image-level DetGain ultimately ranks samples by the teacher--student gap $s_{\mathrm{DG}}(x)$, the individual DetGain values from the teacher and student models already provide a sufficiently stable monotonic surrogate over the naive baseline.
-Further simplification can be applied by fixing a global TP:FP ratio, e.g., $T{:}F = 1{:}9$ on the COCO dataset.
-This avoids re-estimating $(T,F)$ for specific detectors, as modern detectors typically produce fixed 100 predictions per image while the average number of ground truths per image is roughly 10\%.
-Any fixed ratio merely rescales the same monotonic functions in \eqref{eq:tp-closed-uniform}–\eqref{eq:fp-closed-uniform} without affecting their relative ordering.
-In practice, the resulting image ranking is found to be robust across a wide range of plausible $T{:}F$ ratios.
+Both \eqref{eq:tp-closed-uniform}--\eqref{eq:fp-closed-uniform} are $O(1)$ to evaluate and remain \textit{monotonic} in the detection score $s$---increasing for true positives (TPs) and decreasing for false positives (FPs).
+We adopt a \textit{uniform prior} over $(0,1)$ as a maximum-entropy, model-agnostic baseline, which yields closed-form weights without per-iteration density fitting.
+Importantly, our method is used for \emph{ranking}: samples are selected by the teacher--student DetGain gap $s_{\mathrm{DG}}(x)$, so mild bias in absolute DetGain values largely cancels when taking the difference, while the desired qualitative dependencies are preserved (higher-scoring TPs contribute more positively; higher-scoring FPs contribute more negatively; and rarer classes with smaller $T_c^{\mathrm{GT}}$ produce proportionally larger per-class shifts).

+Further simplification is possible by fixing a global TP:FP ratio (e.g., $T{:}F=1{:}9$ on COCO) rather than re-estimating $(T,F)$ per detector.
+This is motivated by the common practice that modern detectors output a fixed number of predictions per image (e.g., 100), while COCO images contain roughly $\sim$10\% ground-truth instances per prediction budget on average.
+Crucially, any fixed $T{:}F$ ratio only rescales the same monotonic functions in \eqref{eq:tp-closed-uniform}--\eqref{eq:fp-closed-uniform} and therefore does not affect the \emph{relative ordering} that drives selection.

-\textbf{A3.4 Assumptions and first-order additivity.} For a small selected subset $\mathcal{B}$ from a large super-batch,
+\textbf{A3.4 Assumptions and first-order additivity.} Our batch score uses a first-order expansion of the evaluation metric around the current base set $\mathcal{D}$: for a small selected subset $\mathcal{B}$ from a large super-batch,